Chroma-2D/chroma-wiki/contribution-guidelines.md

 Chroma is a monolithic system at its heart.
 This means every core module goes into the [Chroma](https://github.com/Chroma-2D/Chroma/tree/master/Chroma) sub-project.
 [Chroma.Natives](https://github.com/Chroma-2D/Chroma/tree/master/Chroma.Natives) is a dependency that's bootstrapped when Chroma first loads into memory.
 [Chroma.STB](https://github.com/Chroma-2D/Chroma/tree/master/Chroma.STB) contains C# ports of the popular `stb` single-header C library collection.

 ## Code layout
-A class, struct, enum or record should have their own file.
+A class, struct, enum, record or an interface should have their own file.
 There is one exception to this rule and it only applies to private enumerations.
 This is explained in detail in the *Nested enumerations* section.

 ### The informational top
 The top of a class consists of and follows the logical order of the following list:
+1. Constants
-1. Fields
+2. Fields
-2. Delegates
+3. Delegates
-3. Properties
+4. Properties
-4. Events
+5. Events

 These should be ordered from the least accessible on top to the most accessible on bottom.
 See [Window](https://github.com/Chroma-2D/Chroma/blob/master/Chroma/Windowing/Window.cs) class for a good example of this rule.